Shopify/graphql-metrics/README.md

 ### Make use of your analyzer

-Ensure that your schema is using the graphql-ruby 1.9+ `GraphQL::Execution::Interpreter` and `GraphQL::Analysis::AST` engine, and then simply add the below `GraphQL::Metrics` plugins.
+Add the `GraphQL::Metrics` plugins to your schema.
 This opts you in to capturing all static and runtime metrics seen above.

 ```ruby
 class Schema < GraphQL::Schema